sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordReset/General.md

 <br>

-### Do not disclose the user existence on the recovery page
+### Never disclose if a user exists on the recovery page.

+When triggering a request to reset a password, always return a consistent message for both existent and non-existent user accounts.
+This prevents a malicious user to determine if an account exists in the system.

-TODO: Add description
+TODO: Complement description.
 <br>